Charlotte Hu: Discography

-An active recording artist, her debut album of Chopin works on ArchiMusic was named Best Classical Album of the Year by Taiwan’s prestigious Golden Melody Award, and recordings released on Naxos/CAG Records and BMOP/sound with Boston Modern Orchestra Project have received overwhelming critical acclaim.
+An active recording artist, Hu's debut album, Chopin, was named Best Classical Album of the Year by Taiwan’s Golden Melody Award, and recordings released on Naxos/CAG Records and BMOP/sound with Boston Modern Orchestra Project have received critical acclaim.
 Her Rachmaninoff album on Centaur/Naxos received a five-star review by the U.K.’s Pianist magazine, which called it “essential listening for Rachmaninoff admirers.”
-Her upcoming album, Liszt Metamorphosis, released by PENTATONE, will be available worldwide on July 19, 2024.
+Hu's upcoming album, Liszt Metamorphosis, released by PENTATONE, became available worldwide on July 19, 2024.